cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 multithreading context required by all immutable static variables.

 It doesn't look like a good choice to make lazy things.
-Even if we use an Option that we init once and always return the Some value after that.
+Even if we use an `Option` that we initialize once and always return the `Some` value after that.
 We are always obligated to lock our static variable to read it.
 It sounds weird, isn't it?

 I won't present again the `lazy_static` crate.
-Mr. Tolnay is too much famous and that post would be anachronistic. ...
+Mr. Tolnay is too much famous, and that post would be anachronistic. ...
 I just want to know, why is that lib so powerful?

 Going through the library, I found one thing, the heart of the lib.
 The [Once](https://doc.rust-lang.org/stable/std/sync/struct.Once.html) object.
-The Once is a way to ensure you'll pass one time, and only one, in a function.
+The `Once` is a way to ensure you'll pass once, and only once, in a function.
 It's a mega powerful feature of rust.
 Even if the function you want to execute is touched by a weird randomization, nondeterministic waits inside, with multiple calls, in parallel threading context, it will be executed _ONCE_.

-That's make sens, if you want something lazy_static, as an ip taken from a setting input, a variable that cannot change during the program life after being initialized, just do that:
+That's make sens, if you want something lazy_static, as an IP taken from a setting input, a variable that cannot change during the program life after being initialized, just do that:

 ```rust